5x5 programs & variations

 Typical duration: 8-12 weeks per cycle

 Madcow acknowledges that intermediate lifters can’t set PRs every session.
-The ramping sets let you practice the movement at lighter weights before your one challenging set.
+The ramping sets let you practice the movement at lighter weights before your one challenging set, and the week is structured as heavy/light/medium so you’re only truly pushing once per lift per week.
+Because it keeps the same lifts and the same 5-rep language as StrongLifts, it’s the lowest-friction switch — you change the loading pattern, not your entire training identity.

 Texas Method